 The new formula of Orijen Cat & Kitten made several changes:

-- Most of the proteins of this formula comes from fish and whole eggs if we consider the 5 first ingredients of the total formula.
-This includes all parts of the fish and the eggs shells.
+- Most of the proteins of this formula come from fish and whole eggs if we consider the 5 first ingredients of the total formula.
+This includes all parts of the fish and some pieces of eggs shells.

 - They don’t mention the maximum levels on the Guaranteed Analysis which means we don’t know the maximum level of Phosphorus, Calcium, Ash, etc.